-Lubar School of Business accounting programs are separately accredited by the AACSB (one of only three accounting accredited schools in Wisconsin).
+Lubar College of Business accounting programs are separately accredited by the AACSB (one of only three accounting accredited schools in Wisconsin).
 Graduates meet the legal requirements to take the CPA Exam in Wisconsin.
 However, 150 credits of education are required to obtain the CPA license in Wisconsin.
-Many BBA Accounting graduates apply, are accepted, and enroll in the Lubar School of Business Master of Science in Management-Professional Accounting (MS-PA) program to complete the credits to prepare for the CPA exam and meet the 150 credits for licensure.
+Many BBA Accounting graduates apply, are accepted, and enroll in the Lubar College of Business Master of Science in Management-Professional Accounting (MS-PA) program to complete the credits to prepare for the CPA exam and meet the 150 credits for licensure.

 |Advancement to Major|

 |Business Foundation Courses||21|

 Students are eligible to advance within the major when the following requirements have been met:

 |Satisfy Oral and Written Communication requirement (Part A) by obtaining a grade of 'C' or better|

 Or obtain a high enough score on the English Placement Test or other appropriate test, as determined by the English Department.

 |Satisfy Quantitative Literacy requirement (Part A) by obtaining a grade of 'C' or better|